denosaurs/event/README.md

 // add a one-time listener to the bar event MyClassInstance.once("bar", (num, bool) => {});

+// on, once, and off are chainable MyClassInstance.on("bar", listener).off("bar", listener);

 // emit the bar event with the wanted data MyClassInstance.emit("bar", 42, true);